 All together (Synth, Whoosh, Chime):

-What’s so special about RPG Magic Pack?
+What’s special about this RPG Magic Sound Effect Pack?

 Since our RPG Magic Pack was tailored for games, our naming convention was much inspired by how spells are called in games!
-Our sound effect naming has terms such as buff, debuff, curse, heal and revive to name a few.
+Our sound effect naming has terms such as buff, debuff, curse, heal, and revive to name a few.
 We believe that this aids game developer and even sound designers to find the sound that they need efficiently.

-Because we know that integrating sound effects in the game usually require the audio asset to be separated for synching, we broke down some of the magic spells into three different parts, ‘Cast’, ‘Loop’ and ‘End.’
+Because we know that integrating sound effects in the game usually requires the audio asset to be separated for synching, we broke down some of the magic spells into three different parts, ‘Cast’, ‘Loop’, and ‘End.’
 This separation allows the user to freely mix and match the spells to their heart’s desire.
 Our sound effects and variations are also edited into one-shots and require no additional editing!
 Game developers can immediately test the sounds in your game without the need for a sound designer.

 Our plans, another RPG Magic Pack?

-We have plans to create more sound effect packs that compliment our RPG Magic pack.
+We have plans to create more sound effect packs that complement our RPG Magic pack.
 We have received feedback from customers wanting more impacts and elemental sounds and as well as monster roars.
 It will be in our plans to do so, and we aim to provide sound effects in 96kHz sample rate or higher.
 Currently, our sound effects are in sample rate 44.kHz.